NinaWendy/Movie_Deck/README.md

 ### Prerequisites

 - Basic Git knowledge, including an installed version of Git.
-- Your application must run on the SDK version 32
+- Your application must run on atleast Android SDK 6 (API 23)

 ## Tests